RafikHachana/emotion-based-music-gen/README.md

 This repository contains all the code and results of our project, which aims to generate music using emotional features (energy, valence, ...).
 All the necessary details are in the [report](./report.pdf).
+You can also listen to a [sample](./sample.wav) generated using our pipeline.

 ![](./emotion-to-music-frontend/screen.jpeg)